ruijarimba/azure-pipelines-guidelines/guidelines/general/do-document-pipelines-templates.md

 Pipelines documentation should ideally include:

 - A brief description of what the pipeline does
-- Name and URL of the published pipeline in Azure DevOps portal (don't make me search for the pipeline in the Azure DevOps portal)
+- The name and URL of the published pipeline in Azure DevOps portal (to avoid having to search for the pipeline in the Azure DevOps portal)
 - Context in which the pipeline is used, including but not limited to:
   - Pull request validation
   - Scheduled execution or trigger